Gregory S. DuPont

 Over the next 50 years, the age 85 and older population is expected to be the fastest growing segment of society.
 Unfortunately, along with aging, the chances of needing long-term care (LTC) increase.
 The primary reason for this is that the likelihood of chronic conditions grows with age.

 Long-term care refers to the broad range of services that assist those with chronic conditions in performing the essential activities of daily life (ADLs), such as bathing, dressing, and eating.
 Long-term care can be quite costly.
 If you or your spouse should ever require long-term care, have you considered how you would pay for it?
-Here is a brief overview of the main options available:
+Here is a brief overview of the long-term care options available and the benefits of long-term care insurance.

 Medicare—Many people mistakenly assume Medicare will pay for long-term care.
 In fact, Medicare does not cover this cost at all, although it may pay for a limited amount of “skilled care” in a nursing home or at the recipient’s home (generally after release from a hospital).